Build a Minimal LLM Application

 chatModel, err := ollama.NewChatModel(ctx, &ollama.ChatModelConfig{

-BaseURL: "http://localhost:11434", // Ollama service address
+BaseURL: "http://localhost:11434", // Ollama server

-Model: "llama2", // Model name
+Model: "llama2", // model name

 })